 2. Academic Background: College or University / Location / Major Field / Degree / Year

 3. Academic Honors: List of candidate's highest honors, include OSA, IEEE and other recognitions

 4. Employment Background: Limit of four (4)

 5. Accomplishments: Maximum of eight (8) relevant to nomination.
 Include: Name of item, date published, name of publication or event, patent number

 6. Nominee’s curriculum vita (Maximum of three pages)

 7. Endorsements: Three letters of endorsement are required.
 You may enter the endorsers name and email to send an automatically generated email request, or if you have received the endorsement, you can upload directly to the IEEE Photonics Society system.
 (One page limit per endorsement)

 Note - The nomination process for this award is managed by IEEE Photonics Society.
 Please contact Karen Mergner with any questions.

 OSA and the IEEE Photonics Society serve a diverse and inclusive community worldwide.
-Nominees that reflect and support this diversity across all areas including gender, educational/institutional background and geography are especially encouraged.
+Nominees that reflect and support this diversity across all areas including gender, race, educational/institutional background and geography are especially encouraged.